phillarmonic/drun/docs/docs/reference/language/types-and-control-flow.md

 #### When-Otherwise Conditions

-The `when-otherwise` syntax provides a clean alternative to `if-else` for simple conditional logic:
+The `when-otherwise` syntax provides a clean alternative to `if-else` for simple conditional logic.
+There are no meaningful differences between when-otherwise or if-else.
+Use whatever feels more semantic for your specific use case.

 ```drun
 # Basic when-otherwise